michaelkotrous/tfr-data/README.md

 0 * * * * R CMD BATCH /home/ec2-user/scripts/FAA-TFR-scraper.R && /home/ec2-user/scripts/shapefile-download.sh
 ```

 I wrote a [blog post](http://www.michaelkotro.us/posts/web-scraping-with-r-amazon-web-services-7eb5e27) outlining the process of setting up an EC2 instance to execute the web scrapes and store your data in an S3 bucket.
 If you do not have an AWS account currently, you can sign up and run an EC2 instance under the "free tier" for 12 months.
 You can collect TFR data for a year free of charge!

 ### Why do I need the Shell script?
 The FAA posts shapefiles for most TFRs that contain valuable information about the landarea and altitudes affected that R's XML package cannot scrape.

 Running the shell script after the R script will loop over the URLs where each active TFRs shapefiles are stored and download them using `wget`.
 The script in this repo places the shapefiles into directory `/tmp/` and then unpackage the archives in a specified directory.

-**Note:** The shell script is written to be run on an EC2 instance, so modifications to directory paths will be necessary for other environments.

 ## Load the Data into R
 ```r